dashapopova/Programming-Basics/FinalProjectGuidelines.md

 ##### Introducing a new module

-Introduce a module that we haven't discussed in class, e.g., a module for parsing Praat files, or a module for working with JSON, describe what the module is useful for, show us how at least three methods of this module work.
+Introduce a module that we haven't discussed in class, e.g., a module for parsing Praat files, or a module for working with JSON, describe what the module is used for and what it is useful for, show us how at least three methods of this module work, provide examples.